...

 The Ease of Doing Business in India and Its Advantages for SME

-Google Pay, was initially designed as a Google wallet.
-It was launched in India as Tez app in September 2017 and later rebranded to Google Pay in August 2018.
-Within a year from its debut, Google Pay was being used by more than 22 million people and businesses every month and recorded transitions worth over $30 Billion.
+Google Pay was initially designed as a Google wallet.
+It was launched in India as the Tez app in September 2017 and later rebranded to Google Pay in August 2018.
+Within a year of its debut, Google Pay was being used by more than 22 million people and businesses every month and recorded transactions worth over $30 billion.

 There are multiple options available for you.
-At the end of this blog, we have shared the evolution of business models and also an emerging business model, International PEO/EOR.
+At the end of this blog, we have shared the evolution of business models, as well as an emerging business model: International PEO/EOR.

 Remote Hiring, a New Way of Conducting Business in India